Encampeded/Encampeded/README.md

 I'm an amateur programmer who mainly writes in Python, with a tiny side of C++

 I'm currently working on...
-- gda.py, a Python API Wrapper for the Geometry Dash API
+- gda.py, a Python API Wrapper for the Geometry Dash API endpoints
 - A currently unnamed (and barely started) lightweight cli music player

 <!--